saba-gere/moniker-link/README.md

 # Moniker Link (CVE-2024-21413) Exploit Demo

-This repository contains a demo exploit for the Moniker Link vulnerability (CVE-2024-21413), created as part of course project for Penetration Testing at the University of Sourth Brittany.
+This repository contains a demo exploit for the Moniker Link vulnerability (CVE-2024-21413), created as part of course project for Penetration Testing at the University of South Brittany.

 The repository includes:
 - Links to VM snapshots used for the demo setup